 Regardless, here's an excerpt from the book:

 Spending hours learning the intrinsic points of astrology with Carina night after night convinced me she was more psychotic than psychic.
 Nonetheless, she worked in the ticket office of the Fabulous Forum.
 What did this mean?
 It meant that tickets for any Los Angeles Lakers and Kings games or the best concerts in the Southland that weren’t sold out, would be ours for the asking.
 Although Inglewood is eyesore now, in the mid-seventies, the area had not yet been overrun with urban blight and crime.
-A five-year-old could still walk four blocks to save three cents on a gallon of fifty-three cent milk and attend professional hockey games, alone
+A five-year-old could still walk four blocks to save three cents on a gallon of fifty-three cent milk and attend professional hockey games, alone.

 And attend I did, to the tune of 200 Lakers and Kings games in three years.
 We could barely make rent, but I had seats just as good as Dyan Cannon and Jack Nicholson, and I knew more about offsides and rebounding than any six-year-old on Earth.
 But that wasn’t the best thing about Carina’s job.